dbrisi/food_printing/README.md

 ![image](./read_me_images/iso_and_top_6.JPG)

 ### Ravioli Redefined Source Code Description
-Using a .ipynb file we created a python script which was used to generate the G-Code for our custom ravioli shape.
+Using a .py file we created a python script which was used to generate the G-Code for our custom ravioli shape.
 The python script generates a .gcode file with its name specified by the user which can be used by the food printers available in Columbia’s Mechanical Engineering Lab.

 The script uses the printer head location chosen by the user as the origin.
 The origin plus 50 mm in both the x and y axes then represents the “offset origin”.
 We added this offset to ensure no points for ravioli creation were ever negative.

 #### Overview
-Our .ipynb script allows the user to define the overall size of the print, as well as specifics, such as the number of petals, the radius of the petals, the layer height, rotation amount and the size decrement (for pyramid effect).
+Our .py script allows the user to define the overall size of the print, as well as specifics, such as the number of petals, the radius of the petals, the layer height, rotation amount and the size decrement (for pyramid effect).
 An example of user input is shown below.

 > Enter base diameter (mm) of print area: 50
 > Enter the radius (mm) for each petal: 13